 - Staying home if you are sick and getting tested if you have symptoms

 - Maintaining good hygiene by washing your hands frequently, coughing and sneezing into your elbow, and cleaning surfaces regularly

 - Using the COVID Tracer app to track where you have been

 - Maintaining physical distance from others in public where possible

 Alert Level 1

 At level 1, the virus is under control, but we must all be ready in case it reappears in the community.
 At this level, you can still work and there are no restrictions on movement or gathering size.
 People entering the border must stay in managed isolation for 14 days before being allowed in the community to quarantine.
 You can wear a face covering such as a mask or bandana to limit the spread of droplets.
-If you live in Auckland, you legally must wear a face covering on public transport unless you have an exemption card, and it is recommended that you wear a face covering in other parts of the country.
-Face coverings are also mandatory on flights within Aotearoa/New Zealand.
+You legally must wear a face covering on public transport unless you have an exemption card.
+Face coverings are also mandatory on flights within Aotearoa.

 Alert Level 2